Sara, the owner of Landrace Cottage in Carlton Miniott pinged me an email about a last-minute availability in the first week of September (2019).

 Although I'd caught fish around double figures on numerous occasions during the week, none of them had felt like this - the power was immense as it headed out to the middle of the lake.
 I was worried that it was looking to get behind the island to my right, and to be honest, it could have if it wanted - I was a passenger - but by changing the angle of pull of the rod, the fish responded by changing course.

-Then it was under the rod-tip, and a quick view at the surface - I only saw the tail, which looked huge - confirmed that it was a very good fish.
+Before too long it was under the rod-tip, and a quick view at the surface - I only saw the tail, which looked huge (the water being far too coloured-up to see more) - confirmed that it was a very good fish.

-It was becoming clear that this was not going to be like any other fish I'd caught during the week (or during my May visit, when I had the 17lbs+ fish) - the strength of this fish was unlike anything I'd ever experienced on a float rod.
+It was becoming clear that this was not going to be like any other fish I'd caught during the week (or during my May visit, when I had the 17lbs+ fish) - in fact the strength of this fish was unlike anything I'd ever experienced on a float rod.
+And I once hooked a Salmon by accident on a tributary of the River Tweed..!

 Bear in mind that I'm using pretty robust tackle here - I'm geared up for strong commercial fishery carp - but I wasn't a meaningful part of this conversation at all.
 I wondered if I'd foul-hooked a biggie, to be honest, but it didn't feel like I'd hooked it anywhere but in the mouth.
 It was just either a very big fish, or an unbelievably strong one.